-Electronics and Energy sales totaled \$5.3 billion, down 6.3 percent in U.S. dollars.
-Organic local-currency sales declined 1.5 percent, divestitures reduced sales by 0.8 percent, and foreign currency translation reduced sales by 4.0 percent.
+Electronics and Energy sales totaled \$5.2 billion, down 6.8 percent in U.S. dollars.
+Organic local-currency sales declined 1.9 percent, divestitures reduced sales by 0.8 percent, and foreign currency translation reduced sales by 4.1 percent.

-- Sales were flat in 3M's electronics-related businesses, with growth in electronics materials solutions offset by a decline in display materials and systems, as 3M experienced softer conditions in the electronics markets. - Sales decreased approximately 4 percent in 3M's energy-related businesses, as telecommunications, electrical markets, and renewable energy all declined. - On a geographic basis, sales increased 1 percent in EMEA, were flat in the United States, and declined 2 percent in Asia Pacific and 3 percent in Latin America/Canada.
+- Sales decreased approximately 1 percent in 3M's electronics-related businesses, with growth in electronics materials solutions more than offset by a decline in display materials and systems, as 3M experienced softer conditions in the electronics markets. - Sales decreased approximately 4 percent in 3M's energy-related businesses, as telecommunications, electrical markets, and renewable energy all declined. - On a geographic basis, sales increased 1 percent in Europe, were flat in the United States, and declined 3 percent in both Latin America/Canada and Asia Pacific.